 “Technology allows us to rapidly deploy content by using micro-learning,” said Wendi Walker-Schmidt, director of engagement solutions-learning at Inspirus.
 “We should be pushing to use technology that people are already using because it is a habit that’s already been formed.”

-The main objective of learning in the workplace is to shape behavior, improve overall performance, and support organizational goals.
+The main objective of learning in the workplace is to shape behavior, improve overall performance and support organizational goals.
 Rather than presenting the material all at once, micro-learning takes the key parts of information and breaks it into smaller pieces of learning, also known as chunking.
-One small burst of learning at a time can help employees retain more information, and in turn, apply that knowledge to the workplace.
+One small burst of learning at a time can help employees retain more information and in turn apply that knowledge to the workplace.
 Only have a few minutes here and there?
 No problem.
 Micro-learning should take about five minutes at a time and can easily be blended into a workday.
 From values, leadership, and safety courses to job-specific training, demands for learning are constantly increasing, and micro-learning is a way to retain the information we need.

 It’s About the Pull, Not the Push (But We Still Need the Push)

 Allowing employees to be in control of their own learning has a huge impact on the knowledge they absorb.
 Let the user decide what they want to learn, instead of pushing required content.
-Accessibility is key: give options and allow employees to access learning programs when and where they want.
+Accessibility is key: Give options and allow employees to access learning programs when and where they want.
 Micro-learning is all about splitting up content into multiple modules that can be accessed at any time.
 We understand that this can vary when dealing with both salaried and non-salaried workers, but don’t worry, we’ll get to compensation in another blog post.

 “Let employees take charge of their own learning.
-Offering a variety of courses where people can pull down the ones that interests them rather than having things pushed to them is really going to increase their engagement,” said Walker-Schmidt.
+Offering a variety of courses where people can pull down the ones that interest them rather than having things pushed to them is really going to increase their engagement,” said Walker-Schmidt.

-Micro-Learning Complements an LMS
+Micro-learning Complements an LMS

 Casual learning, a form of micro-learning, combines short bursts of content with interactive games and quizzes.
 Information can be reinforced through repetition and a game-based approach to increase retention and help move the knowledge from short-term to long-term memory.